asohyannick/AsohYannick/README.md

 👯 **Open to Collaborating On**

 - Production-grade microservices and event-driven architectures
-- Open source backend tooling across .NET · Spring Boot · NestJS
+- Open source backend tooling across .NET/C# · Java/Spring Boot
 - Developer tools that make backend engineering faster and more reliable
 - Side projects that solve real problems at scale